checkpoint-restore/criu/COW_DUMP_DESIGN.md

 ### Data Flow Destination

-No changes where made at the destination and it is almost the same as in the original code.
-I implemented a single perf improvement that handles lazy page requests from destination with aggressive pipelining.
+No changes were made at the destination and it is almost the same as in the original code.
+I implemented a single performance improvement that handles lazy page requests from destination with aggressive pipelining.

 ```
 ┌─────────────────────────────────────────────────────────┐